AvAarsNS/GameOfLifeLegacy/NOTES.md

 ✅ -- Create/update unit tests
 ✅ -- Update component tests
 ✅ -- shouldCellDie should return Alive or Dead
-🙌- apply ALIVE / DEAD constants consequently
+✅ - apply ALIVE / DEAD constants consequently
-- minimize duplication in 'isThereANeighbourAliveSomewhere' functions
+🙌 - minimize duplication in 'isThereANeighbourAliveSomewhere' functions -- Make functions more readable
+   -- Add test to make sure guardian is used when checking for a cell outside the universe

 Homework 4: Try to migrate to TypeScript